sharayu-n/hiver-project/README.md

 ---

-# AI Tools Used
+## AI Tools Used

+This project uses AI in two different ways.

+### During Development

-AI tools were used to assist with:
+AI-assisted coding tools were used for:

-- brainstorming the overall architecture
+- brainstorming the project architecture
+- refining prompts
 - generating boilerplate code
-- refining prompts
 - improving documentation

-The project design, integration, testing, and final implementation were completed by the author.
+### During Runtime

+The actual email suggestions are generated using:

+- **Ollama**
+- **Llama 3.1 8B**

+The model is grounded using retrieved historical email-response pairs before generating a suggested reply.

 ---